JimGaleForce/myo-extensions/README.md

     controller.Add(responder)
 ```
 The myocontroller.lua handles all these so that you can add as many responders in as few lines of code and they all work at the same time.

+(not sure how many people are interested in this - please let me know on @jimgale)